pauldlynch/eqguide/guides/tailoring/index.md

 All ingredients listed below are given the quantity required per combine.
 I give a shopping list for dropped ingredients only below, which assumes all successful combines.
 This requires a low level of smithing skill, and some effort with fishing.

-Because of the way that combine work, you stand a much better chance of success if your skill level is well above the trivial for a combine, and even so (without AAs) there is always a 20% chance of failure.
-So I would strongly suggest using the Fetid Essence (fishing grubs plus a water flask) combine in Plane of Knowledge to get your brewing skill to 122 before making your fish oil.
+Because of the way that combines work, you stand a much better chance of success if your skill level is well above the trivial for a combine, and even so (without AAs) there is always a 5% chance of failure.
+So I would strongly suggest using the Fetid Essence (fishing grubs plus a water flask) combine in Plane of Knowledge (Caden Zharik) or Crescent Reach (Innkeeper Seltu, Merchant Kaphiri, Merchant Wyn'las) to get your brewing skill to 122 before making your fish oil, although I'm going to skip the trophy for this.

 - Beginner Tailor Trophy
 	- Silk Bandage